 Phenoxyethanol might not be the most well-known preservative in skincare, but it's slowly becoming one of them.
 You've likely noticed the growing popularity of "paraben-free" products in recent years and if you've spent enough time looking at product labels, you might have even noticed an ingredient called phenoxyethanol included instead.
 And since parabens are such a highly debated topic on the internet and a questionable skincare ingredient for some, it would be understandable for you to wonder about the safety of this lesser-known preservative that's suddenly showing up in many of your products.

-"Phenoxyethanol is a preservative that became very popular when parabens fell from grace," chemist Gloria Lu of Chemist Confessions says.
+"Phenoxyethanol is a preservative that became very popular when parabens fell from grace," chemist Gloria Lu says.
 "Now that phenoxyethanol is everywhere, it seems like the next prime subject to be tossed under the bus."
 But does it deserve to be added to our perpetually growing list of skincare ingredients to avoid?
-We turned to Lu as well as dermatologists Gervaise Gerstner, MD, and Heidi Waldorf, MD, of Waldorf Dermatology Aesthetics to shed some light on the increasingly common skincare ingredient.
+We turned to Lu as well as dermatologists Gervaise Gerstner, MD, and Heidi Waldorf, MD to shed some light on the increasingly common skincare ingredient.
 Keep reading to find out everything you need to know about phenoxyethanol.

 Type of ingredient: Preservative